CCNC logo used from 1963-2013

-"A traditional Golf Club with modern Country Club amenities"In 1963, 42 prominent businessmen from across the state came together to form The Country Club of North Carolina.
-The concept was simple - To create a centrally located club of the finest quality for it's members to golf and socialize.
-The location, terrain, and beauty of the sandhills region was the ideal place.
+In 1963, over 40 prominent businessmen from across the state came together to form and build The Country Club of North Carolina.
+The concept was simple - To create a club of the finest quality in a central location for its members to golf and socialize.
+The location, terrain, and beauty of Pinehurst in the Sandhills region came to be the ideal place.
 Whether it was day trips for a quick round, weekend getaways or extended vacations, CCNC was a second club for most of the charter members.
 The founders' vision carries on to this day, as over half of the CCNC membership are North Carolina or National members.

 Commitment to the EnvironmentAs stated in the club's Guiding Principles, "The Club acts ethically and responsibly in its care of the environment within its boundary".
 A large part of that commitment is shown through our relationship with Audubon International.
 Achieved and maintained since 2003, CCNC has two of only three Pinehurst area courses that are certified members of the Audubon Cooperative Sanctuary Program for Golf.
 The ACSP is an award-winning education and certification program that helps golf courses protect the environment and preserve the natural heritage of the game of golf.
 See the ACSP for Golf fact sheet for full details of the program.
 As part of the program, an extensive Bird Catalog has been created to document and highlight the many birds sighted on CCNC grounds.

 CCNC Magazine - A Classic Reborn